sandile323/promgamming-docs/Programming/Languages/Javascript/KeyedCollections.md

 WeakSets are not enumerable.
 The use cases of WeakSet objects are limited.
 They will not leak memory, so it can be safe to use DOM elements as a key and mark them for tracking purposes, for example.

-Key and value equality of Map and Set
+### Key and value equality of Map and Set

+Both the key equality of Map objects and the value equality of Set objects are based on the SameValueZero algorithm:

+Equality works like the identity comparison operator ===.
+-0 and +0 are considered equal.
+NaN is considered equal to itself (contrary to ===).